Health Library

 Types of diagnostic tests:

-• Rest – your doctor may suggest you avoid sporting activities for a period of time.
+• The doctor may suggest that your child rest and avoid sporting activities for a period of time.

-• Ice – this helps to decrease pain in the elbow.
+• Applying an ice pack to the area helps to decrease pain in the elbow.

-• Physical therapy – under the guidance of a certified physical therapist, your child will undergo a strengthening and stretching regimen that will focus on strengthening of the wrist, elbow and shoulder muscles.
+• Under the guidance of a certified physical therapist, your child will undergo a strengthening and stretching regimen that will focus on strengthening of the wrist, elbow and shoulder muscles.

 • Wearing an elbow strap called a counterforce brace can be beneficial.